kanbanyte/sepa/sqap/sqap.md

 Team members with expertise in these fields are responsible for providing input and review of the software architecture and design to ensure that it aligns with the project's objectives.

-#### Project Superviser
+#### Project Supervisor
-The project superviser will be consulted regarding information about the project and will provide feedback on work when necessary.
+The project supervisor will be consulted regarding information about the project and will provide feedback on work when necessary.
 They will also communicate with the team leader should they need to contact the team regarding any work or updates on project progress.

 #### Client